xregistry/spec/core/spec.md

   # Repeat for each Resource type in the Group
   "RESOURCEsurl": "URL",                     # e.g. "definitionsurl"
   "RESOURCEscount": UINTEGER,                # e.g. "definitionscount"
-  "RESOURCEs": { RESOURCEs collection } ?    # If "?inline" is present
+  "RESOURCEs": { RESOURCEs collection } ?    # If "?nested" is present
 }
 ```